dylanljones/lattpy/README.md

 Note that the overhead of the multi-thread neighbour search results in a slight increase of the build time for small systems.
 By using `num_jobs=1` in the `build`-method this overhead can be eliminated for small systems.
-By passing `num_jobs=-1` all cores of the system is used (faster large systems).
+By passing `num_jobs=-1` all cores of the system is used.

 Examples